Non-stationary Online Learning with Memory and Non-stochastic Control: Omitted Details for Section (OCO with Memory)

 From Lemma~\ref{lemma:OMD-switching-cost} and Hölder's inequality, we have

 Next, we investigate the term (b):

 where the first inequality holds due to Lemma~\ref{lemma:bregman-divergence}, and the second inequality makes uses of the non-negativity of the Bregman divergence.
 The last inequality holds due to the assumption of Lipschitz property that $\D_{\Rcal}(\x,\z)-\D_\Rcal(\y,\z) \leq \gamma\norm{\x-\y}$ holds for any $\x,\y,\z\in\W$.
+Furthermore, the switching cost can be bounded by Lemma~\ref{lemma:OMD-switching-cost},